w3f-grants-archive/typink/README.md

 > The `create-typink` cli requires NodeJS version >= `v20` to work properly, make sure to check your NodeJS version.

-Following the instructions, the cli will help you generate a starter & working project ready for you can start integrate your own contracts and build your own logic:
+Following the instructions, the cli will help you generate a starter & working project ready for you to start integrate your own contracts and build your own logic:

 <img width="1919" alt="new-typink-project" src="https://github.com/user-attachments/assets/b10b1366-f97b-41a7-b3e9-97ceb1bd0748" />